rkireev/ip-task/README.md

 to create a new database
 3. After that you could run the server:
 <code>python manage.py runserver</code>
+4. Now you are ready to send GET/POST requests

 ##Testing
 To test, if it correctly adds items in database and if it correctly processes request run: